globalcitizen/lxc-gentoo/README.md

    and you will probably have to replace it with the line found here: https://bugs.gentoo.org/show_bug.cgi?id=407099

- - Copy the staticaly-linked `qemu-$ARCH` executable into the rootfs (do `cat /proc/sys/fs/binfmt_misc/$ARCH` to see where).
+ - Copy the statically-linked `qemu-$ARCH` executable into the rootfs (do `cat /proc/sys/fs/binfmt_misc/$ARCH` to see where).

 Updates